AbrahamAvelar/20210301_Reproducibilidad_BI/index.md

     <div class="tab-content">
       <article role="tabpanel" class="tab-pane active" id="git-windows">
         <p>
-          Git should be installed on your computer as part of your Bash install (see the
+          <strong>In  Windows</strong>, Git should be installed on your computer as part of your Bash
+          install (see the
           <a href="#shell">Shell installation instructions</a>).
         </p>